Click on these links to learn more.

 - The course is comparable to one taught at Saint Meinrad.

-As a general rule, transfer credits may not exceed one-third of
+As a general rule, transfer credits may not exceed one-half of

 the credits required for either degree.